hdbhdb/hdbhdb.github.io/projects/oculus-senses.md

 <br>

-I also laid the groundwork in research planning and VR environment design for the lab's follow-up VR study on "cross-modal attentional cuing" in complex environments, completed after I had graduated from the lab.
+I laid the groundwork in research planning and VR environment design for the lab's follow-up VR study on "cross-modal attentional cuing" in complex environments, completed after I had graduated from the lab.

 Our two-part _multisensory detection_ study led to a discovery of novel patterns in how the brain integrates sensory information in more complex environments, which we published in Multisensory Research.[^2] Our results served as a Proof of Concept for using VR technologies to replicate research and verify principle findings in neuroscience.
 I presented our results at [the annual Society for Neuroscience conference](http://www.abstractsonline.com/Plan/ViewAbstract.aspx?mID=3744&sKey=8ffdb9bb-e46a-4d5d-8eba-d2ab4dd08884&cKey=b23bba56-576a-48aa-a886-c95fb61bb543&mKey=d0ff4555-8574-4fbb-b9d4-04eec8ba0c84) and gave a related discussion-panel talk at an interdisciplinary symposium on synesthesia and the intersection of humanities and sciences.